Quick answer

 Key Takeaways

-- Analyze markets, segment customers, and use data-led tools to design high-impact territories
+- Data: Analyze markets and segment customers to design high-impact territories

 In this guide, you'll learn how to: